stellargraph/stellargraph/README.md

 ## Getting Help

-If you get stuck or have a problem, there's many ways to make progress:
+If you get stuck or have a problem, there's many ways to make progress and get help or support:

 - [Read the documentation](https://stellargraph.readthedocs.io).
 - [Consult the examples](https://github.com/stellargraph/stellargraph/tree/master/demos/)